Support for fur farming in Europe is dwindling, with a citizens' petition gaining enough signatures for a potential law change.

-In the European Union, fur is also falling in popularity.
-The value of fur imports in the EU dropped more than 60 per cent over the past decade, animal welfare organisation Four Paws asserts.
+Fur is falling in popularity in both the EU and UK.
+The value of fur imports in the EU dropped more than 60 per cent over the past decade, according to animal welfare organisation Four Paws.

-So how does the UK stack up against other European countries when it comes to the import and export of fur?
+So how do European countries stack up when it comes to the import and export of fur?

 Which European country produces the most fur?